maximumtiu/dns-manager/README.md

 bundle exec rake
 ```

-This application uses RSpec for testing (this is the Ruby testing framework that I'm most familiar with).
+This application uses RSpec for testing (this is my Ruby testing framework of choice).

 ## What's in here?